futrbeta/futrbeta.github.io/_posts/2016-08-26-Back-to-Work-Week-Report.md

-Just found this post a moment ago. https://endless-sphere.com/forums/viewtopic.php?f=2&t=61183&start=3825 Where Allex thats running a setup very mush like mine.
-(Or rather, the other way around ;) ) Is only using OVS 2 on his Leafbike T4 motor, could it be becauce of the Jolt-problem going higher?
+Just found this post a moment ago. https://endless-sphere.com/forums/viewtopic.php?f=2&t=61183&start=3825 Where Allex, thats running a setup very mush like mine.
+(Or rather, the other way around ;) ) Is only using OVS 2 on his Leafbike T4 motor, could it be because of the Jolt-problem going higher?
 Have to try that tomorrow.
 I also remember seeing this post before, this is the reason I went with a 5T motor instead.

 https://endless-sphere.com/forums/viewtopic.php?f=30&t=66489&start=1025#p1182792